check-spelling/zephyr/samples/drivers/fpga/fpga_controller/README.rst

 You can also use your own bitstream.
 To load a bitstream into device memory, use `devmem load` command.
-It is important to use the -e option when sending a bistream via `xxd`:
+It is important to use the -e option when sending a bitstream via `xxd`:

 .. code-block:: console